So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Historical Background:

 In this section, mention briefly the previous legislations, notably the Govt. of India Act 1935 & Indian Independence Act 1947.
-Also, mention the Nehru Report presented in the All Parties Conference in Lucknow in 1928.
+Also, mention the Nehru Report presented at the All Parties Conference in Lucknow in 1928.
 You can also list the articles implemented on 26th November 1949 and why.

 - Constituent Assembly: